sergiogonzalezc/program__api_example_for_minimalAPI/README.md

 </nlog>
 ```

-And Finally, a simpe use can be this:
+And Finally, a simple use can be this:

 ```
 private static readonly NLog.Logger _logger = NLog.LogManager.GetCurrentClassLogger();